Polyester Fiber is an Excellent Replacement for Nylon in Carpet

 Supplying a beautiful carpet that meets the needs of consumers is the first goal of manufacturers.
-The raw materials that go into that product not only determine it’s cost, but also the ultimate consumer experience.
+The raw materials that go into that product not only determine its cost, but also the ultimate consumer experience.
 Since 2008, there has been an escalation in worldwide raw material costs that has widened the spread between nylon and polyester as a fiber for carpet.
-Polyester had definitely grown in the carpet market and will continue to affect the industry going forward.
+Polyester has definitely grown in the carpet market and will continue to affect the industry going forward.

-Today’s polyester has shown to be better than ever.
+Today’s polyester has proven to be better than ever.
 When polyester styles started showing up in ever increasing numbers, many industry watchers waited to see how consumers would react.
 In the past, polyester carpet had appearance retention problems, particularly fuzzing, but that seems to be ancient history.
-Given the right kind of twist, density, and face weight a good manufacturer can make a high quality polyester style.
+Given the right kind of twist, density, and face weight, a good manufacturer can make a high quality polyester style.
 The performance characteristics of polyester have been improved without question.
-Although, it is still not as resilient a fiber as nylon there are some beautiful, highly styled products on the market that will perform nicely.
+Although it is still not as resilient a fiber as nylon, there are some beautiful, highly styled products on the market that will perform nicely.
 Nevertheless, if a producer does not put in adequate twist and heat setting, has a poor construction, and too light a weight, regardless of the fiber, the product will not stand up to anyone’s expectations.
 The ultimate goal for carpet manufacturers should be consumer satisfaction.
 Long term, polyester cost advantage is true and so far consumers are quite satisfied with the current products.